eramsodoiseuros/eramsodoiseuros/README.md

 ## 💻 Side Projects

+Most of my side Projects are highlighted by Programming Language on the Stars Tab on my Github, mainly Python and Java.

+I also have been looking into launching some web3 apps, which I have kept in private repositories, but here's a few basic examples to showcase some web3 blockchain contracts, for networks such as Solana, Ethereum and Python.

 | Subject | PL | Blockchain |
 | --- | :---: | :---: |
 | Coinflip Game | [source-code](https://github.com/eramsodoiseuros/solana-coinflip) in Python | Solana |